markoagidej/To-Do-List-Application/README.md

     Add a task to the list!

     You will be promted to enter a description for the task.
+    Then you can then choose to add a Priority, Status, and Due Date.
+        *NOTE: If it is the first task int the list you will not be asked for a Priority!
     The Create Date will be automatically created for you!
-    Then you will be prompted to add a Priority, Status, and Due Date.

 ### 2. Viewing Tasks
     This will display the entire list of tasks and their associated attributes in order of priority